stadiamaps/stadiamaps-api-php/README.md

 $text = '1600 Pennsylvania Ave NW'; // The place name (address, venue name, etc.) to search for.

 try {
-    // We're using a PHP 8-style named argument; PHP 7 users will need to add a bunch of null arguments
     $result = $apiInstance->autocompleteV2($text, lang: 'en');
     print_r($result);
 } catch (Exception $e) {